 When you name a primary emergency contact you are telling Defence who you want to be contacted if you are injured, become sick, or die.
 Your next of kin is your closest living relative over the age of 18, usually a partner, child, parent or sibling.
 Your primary emergency contact and next of kin may be the same person.

-If your partner and dependants are not formally recognised by Defence, they may not receive Defence entitlements and support, including housing, relocation, child care, education and employment assistance, or bereavement payments and compensation.
+If your partner and dependants are not formally recognised by Defence, they may not receive Defence entitlements and support, including housing, relocation, child care, employment assistance, or bereavement payments and compensation.

 Each time you are deployed, you will be asked to complete form number AC989 on Web-forms and submit it to the National Welfare Coordination Centre (NWCC).
 This enables NWCC to access the details of your emergency contacts and to contact them in the case of emergencies during the deployment.